-However, the financial reporting reliability of the private sector companies was doubted.
-The Company Act Law focused on the type of reports provided, types of records, formats and audit procedures, and did not question the technical issues regarding recording transactions and the implemented accounting measures (Hegazy, 1991).
-The justification for the process was that accounting and reporting practices are primarily affected by the economic conditions (Choi and Mueller, 1992).
-As a result of the mounting deficits by the end of the 1990's, a well tailored economic reform program between Egypt, the World Bank and the International Monetary Fund was established in 1991.
-The program aimed at developing the stock market and increasing privatization.
-The economic reform program had several major elements including: lessening consumer subsidies and returning them to the poorest niche in Egypt, privatization of state-owned companies so as to decrease the public sector, and increasing energy and transport prices to realistic levels (Carana, 2002; Omran, 2002; Abd-Esalam and Weetman, 2003; Ragab and Omran, 2006).
-From an investment viewpoint, the program required eliminating controls over investment, cancelling tariffs on imports and enhancing private investment in all sectors including financial services (Omran, 2002).
+However, reliability of the financial reports of the private sector companies was doubted because the Company Law focused on the type of reports provided, types of records, formats and audit procedures, rather than questioning the technical issues regarding recording transactions and the accounting measures used (Hegazy, 1991).
+Justification beyond that is due to the fact that accounting and reporting practices are primarily affected by the economic conditions (Choi and Mueller, 1992).
+As a result of the mounting deficits that increased by the end of the 1990s, a well tailored economic reform program between Egypt, the World Bank and the International Monetary Fund took place in 1991.
+That program aimed at developing the stock market and increasing privatization.
+The economic reform program had several major elements including; lessening consumer subsidies and turning them to the poorest niche in Egypt, privatization of state-owned companies so as to decrease the public sector size, and increasing energy and transport prices to realistic levels (Carana, 2002; Omran, 2002; Abd-Esalam and Weetman, 2003; Ragab and Omran, 2006).
+From an investment view point; the program required eliminating controls over investment, cancelling tariffs on imports and enhancing private investment in all sectors including the financial services sector (Omran, 2002).